esphome/esphome-docs/components/wiegand.rst

   when a Wiegand-compatible card or a tag has been read by the device.
 The tag code is placed in variable `x`.
 - **on_raw** (*Optional*, :ref:`Automation <automation>`): An automation to perform
-  when a card or a tag has been read by the device.
-The key is placed in variable `x`.
+  for any data sent by the device.
+The value is placed in variable `value`, number of bits is placed in variable `bits`.

 .. note::